Frequently Asked Questions

 2. When will Broward County’s PIT count take place?

-The count will begin at sundown on Tuesday January 23rd and go through Saturday January 27th, 2018.
+The count will begin on Wednesday, January 27th and go through Thursday, January 28th, 2021.

 3. Where will the count take place?